imsiddhant07/GSoC21-blog/README.md

 ## 19/05/2021
 Had my first meet (virtual ofcourse) with Mentors, one of the mentors could not join due to some health issues.
 They are really very friendly and helpful.
-Some of the meeting highlights:
+Overall meeting:

 -> Firstly a nice and long introduction

 -> Discussed the longterm vision

 -> Not much discussion on workflow as the timeline on my proposal was ok.